A Guide to Silent Letters in French

 - Pronounced final consonants

 - Common questions about silent letters in French

 Knowing when to pronounce the silent letters (lettres muettes) in French is essentially the golden rule of learning to pronounce words in the French language.
 You can try to guess (or probably not).
 Plus, even if you try, you really won’t get much for it because there are so many silent letters in the French language.

 In fact, the French language favors the occurrence of silent letters at the end of words, and, consequently, silent-letter endings are often a major source of inconsistency in the French orthography (source this research article).

 Now, this might give you the impression that you’ll never quite master French.
 That’s not true.
 Instead, it’s better to start from the beginning to understand the basic rules for learning how to pronounce silent letters in French words.

 To go beyond this quick pronunciation guide to silent letters in French, check the guide to learning French pronunciation.

 The essentials of silent letters in French

-One of the most essential steps, as explained in this pronunciation guide to silent letters, is to remember the following rules in order to improve your French pronunciation.
+One of the most essential steps, as explained in this pronunciation guide to silent letters, is to remember the following rules to improve your French pronunciation.
 First, let’s break down the most common silent letters and the essential rules around them.
 There are three types of silent letters in French: